 847.925.6000 • Contact Harper College

 Harper College is now one of the nation’s premier community colleges and one of the largest, serving more than 40,000 students annually in Chicago’s northwest suburbs.
 The College’s academic programs prepare students for rewarding careers and for transfer to four-year universities.
 Harper offers associate degree and certification programs, advanced career programs, workforce training, professional development, continuing education classes, accelerated degree options for adults and developmental education programs.

 Partners for Our Communities

 847.776.9500 • Contact POC

-The mission of Partners for Our Communities is to develop a community of strong citizens, healthy families, and vibrant neighborhoods.
-Their strategy is to coordinate community resources and engage skilled staff, service providers and volunteers to provide direct services and referrals to those who are seeking an improved future in the community.
+The mission of Partners for Our Communities is to empower people and change lives with a vision for a community of strong citizens, healthy families, and vibrant neighborhoods.
+They coordinate community resources with other service providers and volunteers to provide direct services and referrals to those who are seeking an improved life in our community.